-- (1) These amounts represent Company contributions under the Supplemental Savings & Investment Plan for 2022, which were allocated to the Supplemental Savings & Investment Plan.
-These contributions are also included in compensation reported for each Named Officer in column (i) of the Summary Compensation Table. - (2) These amounts represent the interest credited to each Named Officer during 2022 and the impact of investment results based on the performance of our Common Stock, as applicable, for amounts allocated under the Supplemental Savings & Investment Plan and, in the case of Mr. Wallace, deferred under the Deferred Compensation Plan.
-For further information regarding the calculation of interest earnings on these amounts, see page 51. - (3) To the extent that an executive was a "Named Officer" for a reported year, these amounts, other than the portion attributable to accrued earnings, were reported in previous proxy statements as compensation in the year of the executive's deferral (under the Deferred Compensation Plan) or the Company's contribution (under the Supplemental Savings & Investment Plan), as applicable.
+(1) These amounts represent Company contributions allocated under the Supplemental Savings & Investment Plan for 2023.
+These contributions are also included in compensation reported for each Named Officer in column (i) of the Summary Compensation Table.

+(2) These amounts represent the interest credited to each Named Officer during 2023 and the impact of investment results based on the performance of our Common Stock, as applicable, for amounts allocated under the Supplemental Savings & Investment Plan and, in the case of Mr. Wallace, deferred under the Deferred Compensation Plan.
+For further information regarding the calculation of interest earnings on these amounts, see above.

+(3) To the extent that an executive was a "Named Officer" for a reported year, these amounts, other than the portion attributable to accrued earnings, were reported in previous proxy statements as compensation in the year of the executive's deferral (under the Deferred Compensation Plan) or the Company's contribution (under the Supplemental Savings & Investment Plan), as applicable.